-qc_deployment()
+qc_deployment() will:

 Add automatic flags, and create columns for manual QC